 Q What is the CrossSwords Way?

 The Sword, is the great weapon which our members train for martial excellence in, both as fitness, heritage, tradition, and an opportunity to build disciplines of character.
-For us, this creates a method of swordsmanship is eclectic: drawing upon systems the world over) but unified (cohesive and coordinated toward the goal of excellence in form and combat).
-In this way its traditions are ancient, while some practices are uniquely modern.
-Headmaster Jared Smith designed this system from over twenty years of martial arts and weapons experience (even incorporating hand to hand and grappling techniques into the system).
-However, its Way is also new, and alive.
-Unlike many modern sport fencing, our young Knights train real combatives, through real drilling with hardwood swords and weapons (advanced students eventually graduate to steel).
-These combatives are both elegant, powerful, and able to be translated across a variety of weapons, and foster both deep appreciation for the Warrior’s heritage, and a sense of competence that extends through all domains of life.
+For us, this creates a method of swordsmanship which is eclectic (drawing upon systems the world over) but unified (cohesive and coordinated toward the goal of excellence in form and combat).
+In this way, our traditions are ancient, while some practices are uniquely modern.
+Headmaster Jared Smith designed this system from over twenty years of martial arts and weapons experience (even incorporating hand-to-hand and grappling and striking techniques into the system), making something new and alive.
+Unlike many modern sport fencing, we train real combatives.
+Through real drilling with hardwood swords and weapons (advanced students eventually graduate to steel), these combatives are both elegant, powerful, and able to be translated across a variety of weapons.
+By this we foster both deep appreciation for the Warrior’s heritage, and a sense of competence that extends through all domains of life.

 Our students are instructed throughout their lessons to develop both an inner sense of completion, from which they may better lift others up and become a life-giving person.
 At the same time, they are taught to exercise this inner freedom toward setting goals, taking on responsibility, and living purpose filled lives full of confidence, competence, and joy.